 23.4.
 In the event of accident or injury, nothing in the agreement is intended to render Guardian Support liable.
 The Client therefore should ensure that they hold and maintain a suitable level of insurance cover against any such consequences.

 23.5.
 Guardian Support liability is limited (in any case) to the lesser of the Client’s annual fee, or its total professional indemnity insurance limit (details of which are available upon request).

 23.6.
 Nothing in this clause is intended to remove Guardian Support’s legal liability for death or personal injury.

 24.1.
 Guardian Support reserves the right, from time to time and at its absolute discretion, to alter, amend, add to or in any other way vary any of the provisions of this agreement.

 24.2.
 Copyright in respect of all documents used, records kept, information and material supplied by Guardian Support to the Client shall remain the property of Guardian Support.

 24.4.
-In the event that the Client, either personally or by an agent, directly or indirectly solicits or entices away any employee of Guardian Support who has at any time been directly engaged in providing services to a Client as provided for in this Agreement the Client will pay Guardian Support a fee equivalent to 20% of the employee’s gross annual salary as at the termination of their employment with Guardian Support.
+In the event that the Client, either personally or by an agent, directly or indirectly solicits or entices away any employee of Guardian Support who has at any time been directly engaged in providing services to a Client as provided for in this Agreement the Client will pay Guardian Support a fee equivalent to 20% , of the employee’s gross annual salary as at the termination of their employment with Guardian Support or the cost the replacement, whichever is the greater.
 The fee shall be payable immediately upon the termination of the employee’s employment with Guardian Support.
 Where notice has been served under this Agreement, the Client shall be prevented from engaging the employee (whether as an employee or a consultant) until the expiry of the notice period.

 25.1.
 Guardian Support take the provision of their services very seriously and are committed to complete client satisfaction.
 Guardian Support strive for continual improvement through proactive and reactive feedback from Clients.